discindo/discindo-org/content/post/2024-06-23-few-notes-on-getting-r-package-data-from-the-local-library/index.en.md

 version, at least for the packages that are considered to be a preferred default option for working with data in R.

-In order to do this we wanted to collect all of the packages that are currently used, their versions, source repository and similar information.
+In order to do this we wanted to collect all the packages that are currently used, their versions, source repository and similar information.
 That way we can see if anything else should be installed for all users,  in addition to the best guess that we should have `tidyverse`, `tidymodels`, and `shiny`.